Orama-Interactive/Pixelorama-Docs/docs/faq.md

 Yes!
 Read our [Ways to Contribute](development_and_contributing) page to learn more.

 ## Q: Will Pixelorama ever become Godot's Plugin?
 A: Pixelorama was originally created as a stand-alone program.
-Our current focus is to keep improving it and not implmenting it into Godot itself, but we are not declining the possibility of it being a plugin one day.
+Our current focus is to keep improving it and not implementing it into Godot itself, but we are not declining the possibility of it being a plugin one day.
 However, if you are interested in direct Pixelorama support from Godot, you can use this amazing [Godot Pixelorama importer plugin](https://github.com/Technohacker/godot_pixelorama_importer) which can be used to make Godot import pxo files.

 ## Q: What languages is Pixelorama available in?
 A: The main language is English, but Pixelorama is also available in numerous other languages!
 [All of our translation files are hosted in Crowdin](https://crowdin.com/project/pixelorama).
 By default, the language that Pixelorama is in, is the system language of your device.
 You can easily change it by going to the Edit menu, Preferences, Language.